Shahid Afridi: Philanthropy

 In March 2014, Shahid Afridi established the Shahid Afridi Foundation which aims to provide healthcare and education facilities in Pakistan.
 He was named among the world's most charitable athletes by Do Something in August 2015.

 UNICEF and many Pakistani authorities have taken Shahid Afridi on board for the anti-polio campaign in the tribal belt of Waziristan region.

-Awards
+Awards and recognition

 On 23 March 2010, Afridi was awarded the Pride of Performance by President of Pakistan Asif Ali Zardari.

 On 23 March 2018, he was awarded the Sitara-i-Imtiaz by President of Pakistan Mamnoon Hussain.